 An air purifier can only do so much with dust.
-To minimize the exposure to dust mites on the ground, here are few precautionary methods you can give it a shot.
+To minimize the exposure to dust mites on the ground, here are a few precautionary methods you can give a shot.

-- Replace all bedding, pillows, duvet, and blanket with hypoallergenic cover.
-This prevents dust mites from crawling inside the comfy mattress and start breeding.
+- Replace all bedding, pillows, duvet, and blanket with a hypoallergenic cover.
+This prevents dust mites from crawling inside the comfy mattress and starting breeding.

 - Most laundry detergent can wash off mites in bedding and pillow.
-The same goes with alcohol rub.
-Apply on affected area.
+The same goes with an alcohol rub.
+Apply on the affected area.

-- Extreme hot and cold temperature will kill off dust mites.
-Consider pouring hot water at 130°F or place the contaminated object in a plastic bag and freeze it for up to 48 hours.
+- Extreme hot and cold temperatures will kill off dust mites.
+Consider pouring hot water at 130°F or placing the contaminated object in a plastic bag and freezing it for up to 48 hours.

 - Dust mites flourish in a humid environment.
 Get a dehumidifier to reduce humidity level between 30-50 percent.

-- Organized your home to reduce clutter.
-Store away stuff toys, books, or gadget into a storage compartment to prevent it from becoming a breeding ground for dust mites.
+- Organize your home to reduce clutter.
+Store away stuffed toys, books, or gadgets into a storage compartment to prevent them from becoming a breeding ground for dust mites.

-- Dust mite aerosol sprays or specific air freshener will kill these mites.
-Just sprays directly on the spot the dust mites if infesting and voilà, you’re done.
+- Dust mite aerosol sprays or specific air fresheners will kill these mites.
+Just spray directly on the spot the dust mites if infesting and voilà, you’re done.

 - Pets play a big role in breeding dust mites.
 If possible, keep your pets outside.
 Groom them regularly.

-Dust mites are very small size arachnids (same as spider) that feed on organic detritus e.g. Animal tissues, dead human skin.
-Dust mites can literally survive in all climates and thrive in humid indoor environment especially in your mattress, pillow, carpet and upholstered Furniture.
-Besides causing the common inflammatory disease asthma, dust mites feces (digestive enzymes) will also contribute to other allergic reactions such as wheezing, itchy eyes, sneezing, cough and nasal blockage.
+Dust mites are tiny arachnids (same as a spider) that feed on organic detritus e.g., animal tissues and dead human skin.
+Dust mites can survive in all climates and thrive in a humid indoor environment, especially in your mattress, pillow, carpet, and upholstered furniture.
+Besides causing the common inflammatory disease asthma, dust mites feces (digestive enzymes) will also contribute to allergic reactions such as wheezing, itchy eyes, sneezing, cough, and nasal blockage.
 Dust mites are especially harmful to asthmatic people.

 Do Air Purifiers Get Rid of Dust Mites?

 Air purifiers will only get rid of dust mites in the air.
-You will need a good air purifier with HEPA filter capable of removing the tiniest particles at 0.3 microns.
+You will need a good air purifier with a HEPA filter to remove the tiniest particles at 0.3 microns.
 This will significantly reduce germs, microbes, and dust mites allergy exposure.
-You will experience less cough, sneeze or wheezing as long as the purifying continues.
-For dust mites that have settled down, it will be happily feeding off the dead skin in your bedding and remain untouched until it's stir back up.
+You will experience less cough, sneeze, or wheezing as long as the purifying continues.
+For dust mites that have settled down, it will be happily feeding off the dead skin in your bedding and remain untouched until it's stirred back up.